Papilio-Labs/platform-gowin/examples/fpga-blinky/README.md

 ## Pin Assignments

-**IMPORTANT**: The pin assignments in `fpga/constraints/pins.cst` are examples.
+**CRITICAL**: The pin assignments in `fpga/constraints/pins.cst` are for **Tang Primer 20K** hardware only.
+They **will not work** on Papilio RetroCade without modification.

-Verify them against your actual hardware schematic before building!
+**Papilio RetroCade** does not have discrete LEDs - it has only a single RGB LED (WS2812/SK6812) that cannot be controlled with simple GPIO pins.
+To use this example on Papilio RetroCade:
+1. Remove the LED pin assignments from `pins.cst`
+2. Add your own peripheral pin assignments (buttons, sensors, etc.)
+3. Or use the `papilio-blinky` example which demonstrates RGB LED control

-### Default Pins (Tang Primer 20K)
+### Default Pins (Tang Primer 20K Only)

 - Clock: H11 (27 MHz oscillator)
 - Reset: F11
-- LEDs: E11, D11, C11, B11, A11, A10
+- LEDs: E11, D11, C11, B11, A11, A10 (6 discrete LEDs)

 ## Customization